zacktually/oxide/README.md

 ```
 ((x > 5) && (x < 10))
 ```
-...with this less verbose and easier to visualize alternative...
+...with this less verbose and easier to visualize alternative.
 ```
 >(5 x 10)
 ```